monome/docs/crow/index.md

 - if you are writing or modifying norn apps, standalone scripts, or Max patches, you will want to become fluent in the language of the birds...
 - visit the [**scripting reference**](reference) to become a crow whisperer

+## Resources

+Please visit the [resources](resources) page for a bullet-point overview of currently available crow resources.

 ## Updates

 We are working all the time.
 Check out the [newest firmware version](https://github.com/monome/crow/releases).